zextras/tech-doc/source/carbonio/architecture.rst

 installed on the AppServer node instead of on a dedicated node.
 In the :ref:`multiserver-installation` scenario we use as example, we show how to set up a cluster of *six* nodes and combine the various
 |product|'s roles.

-Each of the boxes represents a **Role**, that is, a service that is considered atomic and can be added to the basic |product| by installing one or more software packages.
+A **Role** is a functionality that is considered
+atomic and can be added to the |product| by installing one or more software packages.

-.. note:: In some cases, the Role requires that some packages be installed on a different node: in these cases, the Role is split in multiple sub-roles for clarity and to highlight package dependencies.

-In :numref:`fig-ce-arch`, *dependencies* are denoted by the boxes piled on top of the bottom one.
+In :numref:`fig-cb-arch`, *dependencies* are denoted by the boxes piled on top of the bottom one.
 In other words, all the ``*-UI`` packages, which contain the files necessary to show the Module to the users, **must be** installed on the Proxy Node.